-Theoretically, intraday trading is all about buying low and selling high within the same day.
+Theoretically, Intraday Trading is all about buying low and selling high within the same day.
 These opportunities for buy/sell can be for a particular stock, sector, or the market as a whole.
 The success of an intraday trader lies in identifying and taking the right position at the right time.

+However, the reality is much more complicated.
 One of the biggest roadblocks that intraday traders have to face is a tendency to get swayed by the market sentiment.
 While some traders get swayed in the direction of the sentiment, others sway in the opposite direction.

 So, if there is a buzz in the market about a particular sector, most day traders are buying stocks of companies in that sector.
 Some traders participate in the trend and some short-sell such stocks playing against the hype.
 However, as a day trader, the margin for error is small and a wrong call can lead to losses.

 Hence, it is prudent to have a plan to execute your day trading activity and keep close to your investing strategy.
 This is a Day Trading Plan – a broad framework allowing you to make trading decisions that are well suited to you.
 So, if you’re wondering about “How to Make a Trading Plan successful?” or “how to create a trading plan?”, this blog is just for you!
 Today, we will share some steps to help you create a personalized day trading plan for yourself.

 Before we begin, it is important to stress the fact that no one size fits all and this blog should be considered as a starting point when it comes to chart your day trading plan.
 Please conduct the necessary due diligence before venturing into the Intraday Trading discipline.
 Let’s begin!